The Devil in Love (film): Synopsis

 As the time for her humiliation gets nearer, a friar tries to preach among the awaiting spectators and convince them not to be tempted and to return home, but nobody follows the advice.
 Suddenly Beelphegor steals the friar's clothes and, under pretension of giving up on the general populace and lend instead his spiritual support directly to Maddalena, easily enters Lorenzo's palace in spite of all the guards.

 Upon reaching Maddalena's rooms, another comical standoff between the two begins.
 Maddalena resists the archdevil's seduction, and he tricks her into abandoning her clothes by setting them on fire - although stopping short of actually harming her.
 Shocked, the woman indeed appears naked at the window in plain sight of everybody.
 Beelphegor has won and is now willing to leave, promising her however no further harm.
 He escapes again easily from the furious Gianfigliazzo, this time passing through a secret passage in the bedroom of one of Lorenzo's many lovers, and again one of the genial but still untested machines of Leonardo to fly away above the crowd.

 The next day represents the end of Beelphegor's time on Earth, according to Ades' mission and strict rules.
 The archdevil is about to return to hell through a portal at an isolated countryside crossroad, when he is attacked by a man in armor.
 Being unable to see his face due the helmet, he assumes him to be Gianfigliazzo and decides therefore to further delay until the last moment his travel back to hell.
 Beelphegor wants to beat the military man a final time, before finishing his experience as a man.

 In the ensuing fight, he easily wins but stops just before delivering a fatal blow, to actually see his opponent.
 In reality, this is Maddalena who has tricked Gianfigliazzo to steal his armor, horse and weapons, and use these to take on her own direct vengeance on Beelphegor for the previous night.
 Her hate is however intermixed by now with love and admiration for his bravery and skills; they are both impressed with each others' ability to stand for themselves.
 The fight turns into love-making and true affection: Maddalena no longer refuses Beelphegor, and the archdevil appears to have acquired new sentiments, at odds with his nature of evil entity.
-He is so much smited with the woman, that he refuses to follow back to hell Adramelech.
+He is so much smiten with the woman that he refuses to follow Adramelech back to hell.
 The time assigned by Ades is finally over.